-The boxer is actually descended from a combination of the bulldog and the German “Bullbeisen”, a hunter of wild boar and bears.
-It appears that the first actual Boxer probably sprang from “Tom”, an all white bulldog mated to a Bullbeisen female.
+The boxer is actually descended from a combination of the bulldog and the German “Bullbeisen,” a hunter of wild boar and bears.
+It appears that the first actual Boxer probably sprang from “Tom,” an all white bulldog mated to a Bullbeisen female.
 This may explain the prevalence of all white boxers which are often produced in litters today.

 The Boxer has been used as a guard dog, a guide dog for the blind, and as a police dog.
-The Boxer is considered a “working dog” and has become an excellent family pet, non-drooling and easy care for as far as coat is concerned.
-The Boxer is a naturally clean dog, exuberant as a youngster but usually settles into a well mannered and affectionate family pet in later years.
+The Boxer is considered a “working dog” and has become an excellent family pet, non-drooling (sometimes) and easy to care for as far as coat is concerned.
+The Boxer is a naturally clean dog, exuberant as a youngster, but usually settles into a well mannered and affectionate family pet in later years.

 Boxers can be any color, the most popular being the red and white.
 Brindle, black and white, and all white are also seen.
 It is true that often the all white Boxer also carries the genetic component of deafness and should not be used for breeding.

-Boxer owners know that this is a special breed, most of them will never settle for any other, once they have had a Boxer as part of their life.
+Boxer owners know that this is a special breed, most of them will never settle for any other once they have had a Boxer as part of their life.